leighrobertson512/blog/content/classes/2019-winter-code-em-younglings.md

 ## Out of Desk

-We will start with going over the Base 10 number system which we are familar with, and know as decimal.
+We will start with going over the Base 10 number system which we are familiar with, and know as decimal.
 Then we will introduce what computers use to speak which is known as the Base 2 system, or the Binary number system.
 Using the white board we will go through converting 1-10 in decimal to binary and make sure we have a solid understanding of it.

 ## Hands On/Coding
 We will continue our progress with Lightbot.
 We ended last week with the first and second level of Section 2.
 We used the white board